filipw/Strathweb.CacheOutput/README.md

  - *ServerTimeSpan* (time how long the response should be cached on the server side)
  - *AnonymousOnly* (cache enabled only for requests when Thread.CurrentPrincipal is not set)

+Additionally, the library is setting ETags for you, and keeping them unchanged for the duration of the caching period.

 Usage
 --------------------